arackaf/micro-graphql-react/readme.md

 ### Use Case 3: Manually update all affected cache entries

 Let's say you want to intercept mutation results, and manually update your cache.
-This is difficult to get right, so be careful when attempting it.
+This is difficult to get right, so be careful.

 There's a `cache` object passed to the `run` callback, with an `entries` you can iterate, and update.
-As before, it's fine to just mutate the cached entries directly, just don't forget to call the `refresh` method when done, so your current results will update.
+As before, it's fine to just mutate the cached entries directly; just don't forget to call the `refresh` method when done, so your current results will update.

 This example shows how you can remove a deleted book from every cache result.